India tipped to overtake China in Modi's first year despite sluggish feel

-NEW DELHI May 28 When India releases gross domestic product data on Friday that is expected to show the economy growing faster than China for a second consecutive quarter, sceptics could be forgiven for asking: Why does it feel so slow?
+NEW DELHI When India releases data on Friday that is expected to show the economy growing faster than China for a second consecutive quarter, skeptics could be forgiven for asking: Why does it feel so slow?

 Celebrating his first year in office, Prime Minister Narendra Modi has basked in the success of transforming India into the fastest growing major economy.

-But there are nagging doubts over whether a new way of calculating GDP, introduced by the government earlier this year, has distorted the macroeconomic view.
+But there are nagging doubts over whether a new way of calculating gross domestic product, introduced by the government earlier this year, has distorted the macroeconomic view.

 "The economy is not as strong as the GDP numbers might suggest," said Shilan Shah, India Economist at Capital Economics.
 "The numbers should not have any bearing on policies and both the central bank as well as the government should look at other activity indicators."